IsraelCabrera/frigate/docs/docs/guides/reverse_proxy.md

 title: Setting up a reverse proxy
 ---

-This guide outlines the basic configuration steps needed to set up a reverse proxy in front of your Frigate instance.
+This guide outlines the basic configuration steps needed to set up a reverse proxy in front of your Security instance.

-A reverse proxy is typically needed if you want to set up Frigate on a custom URL, on a subdomain, or on a host serving multiple sites.
+A reverse proxy is typically needed if you want to set up Security on a custom URL, on a subdomain, or on a host serving multiple sites.
 It could also be used to set up your own authentication provider or for more advanced HTTP routing.

-Before setting up a reverse proxy, check if any of the built-in functionality in Frigate suits your needs:
+Before setting up a reverse proxy, check if any of the built-in functionality in Security suits your needs:
 |Topic|Docs|
 |-|-|
 |TLS|Please see the  `tls` [configuration option](../configuration/tls.md)|